Hi I’m Prajna,

 Read Prajna’s Bestseller “Edge of Grace”

-I was born in New York.
-I now live in Santa Cruz, California with my twin daughters, visiting oldest daughter and an emergent family.
+I was born in New York on unceded Haudenosaunee and Wenrohronon land.
+I now live in Santa Cruz, California on unceded Amah Mutson Tribal land with my twin daughters, visiting oldest daughter and an emergent family.
 I am one of eight siblings from a wild Irish Catholic family.

 Since a young age, I was drawn to the mysteries of the Latin Mass, the Sanctus bells, golden vestments, adornments and Mother Mary.
 I felt heartbroken not to become an altar boy simply because I was a girl.
 Reciting the rosary became an obsession.
 I regularly gathered my beads to climb an oak tree by the side of our house.
 This great oak became my safe haven for prayer and questions I ached to have answers for.
 Why the violence in my home?
 Why the exclusion of women?
 Why children with disabilities on little yellow buses?
 Why the Ku Klux Klan?